Caula A. Beyl, Dean

 Students interested in a career with a state's extension service should select the agricultural leadership, education, and communications major and follow the agricultural extension education concentration.

 A foundation for advanced study beyond the baccalaureate degree may be established in any major if appropriate electives are included.
 Most departments offer a science concentration intended for those students who have a strong interest in pursuing graduate studies.
 A very careful choice of electives enables a student with an excellent academic record to complete a double or triple major by satisfying all the requirements in each major.
 For this purpose, the academic advisors of each major should be consulted.
 The academic advisors will work with the student to ensure that degree requirements are met.
 However, it is ultimately the responsibility of the student to understand what is required to complete multiple majors.
 Completing multiple majors will normally require more than 120 credit hours for graduation.
 It is the student's responsibility to keep academic advisors informed about each major and/or minor he/she is pursuing.

 Satisfactory/No Credit Courses

 Students may include a maximum of 21 hours in non-directed electives taken on a satisfactory/no credit basis in the total hours required for graduation.

-The College of Agricultural Sciences and Natural Resources faculty participates in both Master of Science and doctoral graduate student education and training.
+The Herbert College of Agriculture faculty participates in both Master of Science and doctoral graduate student education and training.
 Master of Science study is available from all academic departments.
 Graduate programs leading to the Doctor of Philosophy degree in animal sciences; biosystems engineering; food science; natural resources; and plants, soil, and environmental sciences are available.